Geometric and analytic structures on metric spaces homeomorphic to a manifold: Preliminaries

 \begin{theorem}{\normalfont (Bate \cite[Theorem~1.1]{bate-2020})} Let \(X\) be a complete metric space and \(S\subset X\) be purely \(n\)-unrectifiable with \(\Haus^n(S)<\infty\) and \(\Theta_{\ast n}(S, x)>0\) for \(\Haus^n\)-almost every \(x\in S\).
 Then for every \(m\in \N\), the set of all \(f\in \Lip_{1}(X, \R^m)\) with \(\Haus^{n}(f(S))=0\) is residual. \end{theorem}

 Here, \(\Lip_{1}(X, \R^m)\) denotes the set of all bounded \(1\)-Lipschitz functions equipped with the supremum norm.
 Since this is a complete metric space, it follows from the Baire category theorem that every residual subset is dense.
-The following result shows that the assumption on \(S\) in Theorem~\ref{thm:bates-thm} is satisfied if \(X\) is as in Theorem~\ref{thm:lower-bound-mass}.

-\begin{lemma} Let $X$ be a linearly locally contractible metric space homeomorphic to a closed, orientable, smooth $n$-manifold.
-If $\Haus^n(X)<\infty$ and $X$ has finite Nagata dimension, then $\Theta_{\ast n}(X, x)>0$ for every \(x\in X\). \end{lemma}